 By the age of three, youngsters can be assigned their own tasks, for which they are responsible, such as pulling up the sheets on their bed or placing the napkins on the table or sorting the laundry.

-The size of the task does not matter; it is the responsibility associated with it that does.
+The size of the task does not matter; the responsibility associated with it does.

 For those parents who did not begin a chore regimen when their kids were little, you can still start a plan now.
 You can take some time to think about what tasks you need help with, what life skills your children need to learn, and what are each child’s interests and abilities.